Sign In / Sign Out

 - Map and Locations

-Students can take a wide variety of courses on international topics, ranging from international environmental law to international human rights law to international institutions.
+Students can take a wide variety of courses on international topics, ranging from international human rights law and rule of law to international institutions.
 These include business-related courses such as international contracts, international taxation, international commercial arbitration, and international business transactions.
+Internationally focused coursework is also offered in environmental law, health policy, national security, criminal justice, tribal law, and more.

 Students that participate in externships gain practical experience that makes them more competitive for jobs at home and abroad.
-ASU Law can place every eligible enrolled student into an externship at organizations in Arizona or Washington, D.C. like the U.S. State Department, World Bank, International Rescue Committee, Department of Homeland Security, and Human Rights First.
-See more ASU Law DC-based externships here.
-The opportunity for students to network with international decision-makers, opinion leaders, and top practitioners is further amplified through ASU’s large DC presence.
+ASU Law can place every eligible enrolled student into an externship, and options include organizations in Arizona, Los Angeles, or Washington, D.C. such as the U.S. State Department, World Bank, International Rescue Committee, Department of Homeland Security, and Human Rights First.
+The opportunity for students to network with international decision-makers, opinion leaders, and top practitioners is further amplified through ASU’s large D.C. presence.